Nix-QChem/NixOS-QChem/README.md

 * Cache URL: https://nix-qchem.cachix.org
 * Public key: nix-qchem.cachix.org-1:ZjRh1PosWRj7qf3eukj4IxjhyXx6ZwJbXvvFk3o3Eos=

-If you are allowed to add binary substituters (as trusted user), you may simply add it as `nix-shell -p cachix --run "cachix use nix-qchem"`.
+If you are allowed to add binary substituters (as trusted user), you may simply add it with `nix-shell -p cachix --run "cachix use nix-qchem"`.

 ## Configuration